skauk/composer-auth-dotenv/README.md

 ## Configuration

-The configuration options listed below may be added to the `"extra"` section in `composer.json` like so:
+The configuration options listed below may be added to the `extra` section of `composer.json` like so:

 ```json
 {